macnick/100-days-of-code/log.md

 # 100 Days Of Code - Log

+## Day 07: July 17, 2019

+**Today's Progress**: #R6D7 In CS trees grow down :-) Learning how to create a BST from a unsorted array.
+Today's challenges #Ruby @ #Codewars:"Unique(ish)" #100DaysOfCode #javascript #React #freeCodeCamp #microverse

+**Thoughts:** Rank 583 @ Codewars, 41838 @ Hackerrank 63415 @ Leetcode - 8 hours of study.
+Goals: Be the best a Microverse 2. finish React book, 3.
+Do the FCC projects, ongoing: update my CV.

 ## Day 06: July 16, 2019

 **Today's Progress**: #R6D6 Today it didn't go as planned.
 Consolidated my understanding of binary tree traversals.
-Completed coding challenge and did some work on Smashing mag project.
+Completed one coding challenge and did some work on Smashing mag project.
 Problems solved #Ruby @ #Codewars:"Gigasecond", "Ruby Functions #1: Define the "Each" Function" #100DaysOfCode #javascript #React #freeCodeCamp #microverse

 **Thoughts:** Rank 583 @ Codewars, 41838 @ Hackerrank 63415 @ Leetcode - 8 hours of study.
 Goals: Be the best a Microverse 2. finish React book, 3.
 Do the FCC projects, ongoing: update my CV.